compsoc-edinburgh/typesig-website/_posts/2023-11-30-advent-of-proof.markdown

 This is used for scoring and leaderboard purposes.
 We also have a discussion channel for the competition in [our Discord server][discord], so feel free to join in the discussion over there!

 Good luck and have fun!
-TypeSig ❤️ you!

 [aop]: https://homepages.inf.ed.ac.uk/loconno/
 [discord-site]: https://discord.gg